Alterxue/seo-improving/README.md

 # seo-improving
-read the pdf Reddit data-1 for more information
+read the pdf Reddit data-1 for more informations